methodgames/methodgames.github.io/roleplay.md

 - Killed players:
     - Players killed outside of a PVP zone are not lootable but are responsible for getting back to their own body.
     - Backpacks should not be looted or picked up outside of a PVP zone.
-    - Players who have hit the Patrol Helicopter and die to it are lootable until the Patrol Helicopter leaves (if not taken down); you cannot kill other players who are actively trying to take the Patrol Helicopter down.
+    - Players who have hit the Patrol Helicopter and die to it are not lootable until the Patrol Helicopter is taken down; you cannot kill other players who are actively trying to take the Patrol Helicopter down.

 <a name="PVP / Monument">